FAQs

 - You feel that your undergraduate GPA is not strong indicator of how you will perform in a graduate school setting

-If you have any questions about your specific situation, please email Robert Pinn, Interim Director of Admissions, to discuss.
+If you have any questions about your specific situation, please contact our SSP admissions team.

 Can I submit both GRE scores and the analytical writing sample?